3sapham/RentRetreats/README.md

 # RentRetreats
+A house renting system where visitors can rent out their houses or/and rent available houses based on their roles.
+There are two main roles; tenant and host.
+Tenants can rent other houses, while hosts can additionally rent out their houses.
+In the application users can do CRUD-operations (create, read, update, delete) houses or/and reservations.
+Hosts can only update and delete their own houses.
+In addition there is also Admin, who can do all the operations on all the houses and reservations.
+The application is implemented using the Model-View-Controller framework of .NET.

 > [!IMPORTANT]
 > Before running the application, you must run the command `dotnet restore` in the project terminal.